udaan-iitt/editions/2023_Winter/do-you-have-what-it-takes.md

 ---
 The writer of this particular article would like to inform you that this piece of work is neither a composed essay nor a comprehensive poem.
 She requests you to leave your shoes with respect at the doorstep as you venture to read ahead, and welcomes you into six particular rooms of her mind.

 Put together as acts, these are six separate glances from 2022 into the revelations and perhaps-too-strong emotions of a girl who finally made it away from home.
-These are the stories of a girl who slowly blossomed into a woman, who found her self-worth, strengths and weaknesses, and most importantly, what it is to be a woman.
+These are the stories of a girl slowly blossoming into a woman, who found her self-worth, strengths and weaknesses, and most importantly, what it is to be a woman.

 **P.S.** the writer is aware of the usage of capital letters but prefers her writing style to be humbled, hoping to reflect it in her lowercase musings.*<br><br><br>*